Tejarsha-Arigila/Tejarsha-Arigila.github.io/README.md

 Tejarsha Arigila

 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.

 ### Acknowledgments
 Many thanks to those who inspired me in this journey of web development.